 How long can I keep Library materials?

 Most materials can be checked out for 3 weeks and renewed 3 times.
+There is a 1 week grace period following the due date when you may return materials without a fine.
 If you return materials more than 1 week late, you will be fined for the entire overdue period.
 Exceptions to the 3 weeks are:

 Adult Basic Education Materials - 3 months